nielskee/draft-articles/TechnicalHiringPart2.md

   and give thought to who should primarily lead the conversation, and who should primarily listen.

+When you get to the end of the screen, and discuss with your co-interviewer, talk around these points:

+- We talked to this candidate because we could picture them working with us.
+Is that still the case after speaking with them?
+More so, or less so?

+- Did everything seem consistent?
+Did the narrative we got from the candidate correspond to what we read on the CV?

+- When we asked technical questions, did the answers seem consistent with the experience that was being described?
+Were there any obvious gaps?
+Were there answers that were obviously wrong?

+- Did the candidate seem comfortable talking about the work they'd done, or did they hesitate?
+Did they try and steer the conversation away from technical questions?

+- Did we get a sense of enthusiasm and excitement about the technical domain, and also the role and our company?

+- Now, allowing for the candidate being nervous, would we change our view on any of these points above?

+And make your decision : "Based on what I now know about this candidate, do I think it's more likely or less likely that we'd hire them

 ## Online technical test platforms

 Online technical assessment tools like HackerRank and Codility are